Richard Dawkins, The Selfish Gene

 In just two quotes: one from Bertrand Russell about Bishop Colenso and the Zulus, and one from Saint Augustine about the vice of curiosity.

-Native Australians kept tamed dingoes as companions, guards, and even living blankets; hence the expression "five-dog night."
+Native Australians kept captive dingos as companions, watchdogs, and even as living blankets, giving rise to the expression "five-dog night" to mean a very cold night.

 If William of Malmesbury can be trusted, once, when John was dining with the king, the king asked: "What separates a Scot from a sot?"
 John answered: "Only the width of the dinner table!"